Hyundai Kona Electric 65 kWh

 Preceding model

-The model shown on this page is the successor of the Hyundai Kona Electric 64 kWh.
-The previous model was £2250 less expensive, had similar range, same acceleration and was similar in energy consumption.
+The model shown on this page is the successor of the Hyundai Kona Electric 64 kWh, which was available to order from June 2021 until June 2023.
+The previous model was £845 less expensive, had similar range, same acceleration and was similar in energy consumption.

 Preceding model Hyundai Kona Electric 64 kWh